Hypothyroidism In Dogs

 How is Hypothyroidism treated?

 Hypothyroidism is not curable, but can be managed with medication (thyroid hormone replacement therapy).
-Levothyroxine is administered once or twice daily, generally given as tablets.
+Levothyroxine is administered once or twice daily, given as tablets or liquid.
 Absorption is reduced by food, so although tablets can be given in food, it is important to keep the timings of medication and feeding consistent each day.

 Blood tests are required to monitor response and guide dose adjustments, as not every dog will require the same dose.
 Although rare, overdose of thyroid hormone can be dangerous, so medication is always started at a low dose and gradually increased.
 Bloods are usually checked around two weeks after starting treatment, or after the dose is changed.
 Once the patient is stable, blood tests can be performed less frequently, often every 6-12 months ongoing.
 It is important to give the medication as normal on the day of the blood test, and it is usually best for the sample to be taken around 3 hours after dosing.
 Your vet will be able to advise on the timings.